amosshi/binaryinternals/README.md

   * [DEX](https://en.wikipedia.org/wiki/Dalvik_(software)) file for Android (in progress)
   * [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) file for `*nix` systems (in progress)

-Build the Source Code

-* Java Version: `openjdk version "11.0.11" 2021-04-20`
-  * You may choose to use `Java 8` to re-build if still in Java 8
-* Build Tool: `Apache Maven 3.6.3`
-  * Maven `3.5` or higher is needed because we are using the [Maven CI Friendly Versions](https://maven.apache.org/maven-ci-friendly.html) `${revision}`
-* Edit `build.sh` file for the `JAVA_HOME` location, if needed
-  * Curent script running on Ubuntu so using the folder `export JAVA_HOME=/usr/lib/jvm/default-java`
-* Build scripts
-  * `./build.sh` Do a quickly build, to get an running application
-  * `./full-lifecycle-build.sh` Do a full build, via execute all targets like checkstyle, spotbugs, etc.
-* Test case for Java/JVM `.class` format
-  * `./masstest-format-class.sh` Parse all `.class` files in current Ubuntu linux system `default-java` folder
-  * We can edit the `JAVA_FOLDER` variable if want to test with other Java versions

 Download

 * Download Application: https://github.com/amosshi/freeinternals/releases